mhykoI/standalone/README.md

 ## First of all

 You need to install NodeJS to your device.
-You can access it from [here](https://nodejs.org/).
+You can download it from [here](https://nodejs.org/).

 ## Mac